nspi/vbcg/README.md

 - Store frames from camera on hard disk

+- A virtual serial device is used if the trigger device is not available (Please note that the emulation decreases performance)

 - Heart rate estimation as described in [4]

 - Signal filtering as described in [5]